-- 19. The figures for late registrations refer to births registered more than 12 months after the event.
-Applications for the late registration of a birth are normally triggered by the requirement for the person to produce a birth certificate for pension or passport purposes.
-Re-registration of births refers to the addition of a father's details after the original registration where the parents are not married to each other and the re-registration of births where the parents of the child subsequently marry each other.
-The proportions of births re-registered under these two headings are 40% and 60%, respectively. - 20.
-Enquiries under Section 65 of the Civil Registration Act are carried out where there is an error, omission or other difficulty with a registration which cannot be corrected under any other provision of the Act.
+- 23. Enquiries under Section 65 of the Civil Registration Act are carried out where there is an error, omission or other difficulty with a registration which cannot be corrected under any other provision of the Act.
+Two hundred and seventy such enquiries were completed in 2017.
 The bulk of these enquiries concern a request to remove the details of a man registered in error as the father of a child.
 Prior to the commencement of the 2004 Act, there was no provision whereby a father's details could be removed from a birth entry, even if adequate proof of non-paternity existed.
 Such applications may be at the request of the mother, the father, or the man named as father in the register of births.
 By its nature, this is a problematic and sensitive area, with significant legal and constitutional implications for those concerned.
 Typically, amendments are made on the basis of DNA evidence and statutory declarations made by the persons involved.
 In some cases, applications to amend paternity are supported by court orders granted in custody and maintenance proceedings.
 A growing number of cases concern the use of false names and identities on the part of parents when registering the births of their children.
-These cases normally involve asylum seekers who have travelled to Ireland using false identities and who need to regularise their positions for the purposes of completing the asylum application process, and for access to other public services. - 21.
+These cases normally involve asylum seekers who travelled to Ireland using false identities and who need to regularise their positions for the purposes of completing the asylum application process, and for access to other public services. - 24.
+The number of errors corrected during 2017 was 3,897.
 The correction of errors normally arises as a result of a request from a member of the public.
-Errors typically arise as a result of incomplete or incorrect information having been initially supplied to the registrar, or as a result of a clerical error in the registration process.
-While the level of error appears high, relative to the number of annual registrations, it should be borne in mind that such corrections apply to all events registered, not just those registered in any particular year.
+Errors typically arise as a result of incomplete or incorrect information having been initially supplied to the registrar, or as a result of a clerical error during the registration process.
+While the level of error appears high relative to the number of annual registrations, it should be borne in mind that such corrections apply to all events registered, not just those registered in the year under review.
 Prior to computerisation of the registration system, all registers were manual and this process was susceptible to a higher level of error.
 The potential for error was increased by the fact that, prior to the commencement of the 2004 Act, most births were registered by maternity hospitals, and these organisations would not necessarily have had direct knowledge of all of the particulars required for registration.
-The introduction of the requirement for all parents to register births personally, and the use of computerisation, can be expected to lead to improvements over time. - 22.
+The introduction of the requirement for all parents to register births personally, combined with the use of computerisation has led to improvements over time.
+The number of errors corrected in 2007 was 5,764.
+The number corrected in 2017 represents a 32% decrease on the 2007 figure. - 25.
 The register of gender recognition was established under the provisions of the Gender Recognition Act 2015.
 The Act was commenced with effect from 4 September 2015.
-Fiftyfour entries were made in the register of gender recognition by 31 December 2015, one of which was under 18 years.
-The number of entries made in 2016 was 77, 6 of which relate to persons under 18 years.
+Fifty-four entries were made in the register of gender recognition by 31 December 2015, one of which was under 18 years.
+The number of entries made in 2016 was 77, 6 of which relate to persons under-18.
+The number of entries in 2017 was 60, none of which relate to persons under-18.